Why was Tech Field Day created?

 How are the presenting sponsors selected?

 Sponsorship (and thus participation) is open to any company that provides IT infrastructure software, hardware, or services.
-The event steering committee selects sponsors based on their fit and appropriateness to the audience.
-We are trying to keep the events regional, so preference is given to companies local to the event location.
+The event steering committee selects sponsors based on their fit and appropriateness to the event and will reject companies that do not appear to offer compelling content for our audience.
+Although we do offer feedback and support for our presenters, we do not review or approve presentations.

 How are the delegates selected?